shawnbrown/datatest/docs/tutorial/introduction.rst

 Allowances
 **********

-When confronted with an error, we'd like to make the required correction and move on---but doing this isn't always possible.
-Sometimes, two equally authoritative sources of data will contain different results.
-Sometimes, a lack of information could make correction impossible.
+It's not always possible to correct certain data errors.
+Sometimes, two equally authoritative sources report different results.
+Sometimes, a lack of information makes correction impossible.
 In any case, there are situations where it's appropriate to allow certain discrepancies for the purposes of data processing.

+.. sidebar:: Similar Context Managers

+    Allowances are similar, in concept, to the Standard Library's :py:func:`contextlib.suppress` and :py:meth:`TestCase.assertRaises()
+    <unittest.TestCase.assertRaises>` context managers.
+But rather
+    than acting on an error itself, allowances operate on a collection of difference objects.

 Datatest provides allowances in the form of context managers.
-These allowances are similar to the :py:meth:`TestCase.assertRaises()
-<unittest.TestCase.assertRaises>` and :py:func:`contextlib.suppress`
+Allowances operate on a ValidationError's collection of differences.
-context managers.
-Allowing **all** of a ValidationError's underlying differences suppresses the error entirely.
-Allowing **some** of the differences will re-raise the error with the remaining ones.
+Allowing **all** of an error's differences will suppress the error entirely.
+While allowing **some** of them will re-raise the error with the remaining differences.

-To revisit the set-membership failure above, we might decide---instead of asserting strict membership---that it is more appropriate to allow :class:`Extra <datatest.Extra>` differences without triggering a test failure.
+Revisiting the set-membership failure above, we might decide that it's appropriate to allow :class:`Extra <datatest.Extra>` differences without triggering a test failure.
 To do this, we use the :meth:`allowedExtra()
 <datatest.DataTestCase.allowedExtra>` context manager:

 .. code-block:: python